 9. development costs

 KHRC may determine an application is ineligible due to excessive per-unit costs, and KHRC may consider the history of a development team’s accuracy in estimating development cost.
+KHRC may have a third-party review proposed or actual costs.
+Additionally, KHRC may request verification of costs.
 See QAP Section VIII(C) for additional limitations on development costs.

 Determined at full application.